 OUTLINE: This is a dose-escalation study.

 Patients receive anti-ICOS monoclonal antibody MEDI-570 intravenously (IV) over 1-4 hours on day 1.
-Treatment repeats every 3 weeks for up to 12 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 21 days for up to 12 cycles in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up at 30 days and then every 6 weeks for 12 weeks.